Menu

 Not only do you need to avoid keyword stuffing and write long content, you need to make sure it’s also formatted correctly.
 Doing this will greatly benefit your SEO.
 So what exactly do you need to make sure you do correctly?

-• Meta descriptions and titles: while this won’t make the biggest impact on your SEO, it is good to make sure you optimise your meta descriptions and titles.
+• Meta descriptions and titles: while this won’t make the biggest impact on your SEO, it is good to make sure you optimize your meta descriptions and titles.
 This is what people see when your page is displayed in search engines.
 So you want to make sure your meta description is enticing, and between 140 and 156 characters.
 You can even include keywords in both your descriptions and titles.
 Just make sure they’re toward the start of the description so they don’t get cut off.

 • Alt tags: crawlers will search your page for keywords to understand what your page is about.
 However, they can’t read images.
 Instead, they read alt tags.
 This is simply a description of what the photo is.
 This will also be displayed if there is an error and the image isn’t displaying.